 Final Thoughts

 The Budapest: City Discovery Tour offers a solid, no-fuss way to see some of the city’s most iconic landmarks in a short amount of time.
-It’s praised for its knowledgeable guides and spectacular views from Fisherman’s Bastion, which many agree is the highlight of the experience.
+It’s praised for its guides and spectacular views from Fisherman’s Bastion, which many agree is the highlight of the experience.

 While it’s not perfect — the inside of the bus can be cramped, and the commentary might sometimes feel less engaging — it still provides good value for what’s included.
 For travelers wanting an easy, guided overview with the option to add a scenic cruise, it hits the right notes.